frederik-jatzkowski/errors/docs/tour/10-advanced.md

 ### Caveat 1: Mixing With External Errors

-Using external errors is not a problem as long as they do not wrap errors of this library in them.
+Using external errors is fine as long as you don't wrap this package's errors with external error wrappers.
-If you wrap an error of this package with an external one, stack traces beyond will be ignored.
+If you wrap this package's errors with external error wrappers, stack traces may be lost.

 If you need to preserve stack trace information from external error libraries (e.g., during gradual migration), you can enable advanced formatting: